Table of Contents

 Where To Study In Australia

 If you know some of the pitfalls in the process, student visas can be a useful pathway to not only acquiring an Australian qualification but potentially a pathway to obtaining permanent residence.
 However the location of your studies in Australia is as important as the subject matter of your studies.

-Of course you have to satisfy a number of requirements including a genuine temporary entry criteria relating to student visas, and have to have sufficient funds to pay for your studies which can be quite pricey as an international student.
+Of course you have to satisfy a number of requirements including a genuine temporary entry criteria relating to student visas, talk to immigration advisers and have to have sufficient funds to pay for your studies which can be quite pricey as an international student.

 A student visa does allow you to work for 40 hours per fortnight as well as your spouse or partner and you have unlimited work rights when your course is not in session.
 This can help offset some of the living costs as well as gaining work experience in the Australian environment.